freeverseio/laos-apis-v2/minimal-indexer.md

 3. Set up the fusing API, by following the corresponding [README](./laos-indexer-api/README.md)

-4. If needed, follow the [extensions README](./laos-extensions/README.md)
+4. If needed, follow the [LAOS extensions README](./laos-extensions/README.md)